bengl/bengl.github.com/_posts/2012-10-03-ansi-colors.md

 ---
-layout: oldpost
+layout: newpost
 title: ANSI Colors
 ---

 I *love* ANSI escape sequences.
 You can use them to add color to your terminal apps, which I think is all kinds of awesome.
 I like to throw them anywhere and everywhere, since they're so simple and easily add a bit of readability to output or even input.